 What are the symptoms of hematuria?

 The major symptom is blood in the urine, but it is often invisible to the naked eye.
-Sometimes there is swelling, high blood pressure, or another symptom of an underlying cause for the hematuria.
+Sometimes there is swelling, high blood pressure, or another symptom of an underlying cause.

 Is hematuria contagious?